 Lead State Partners

 These organizations lead state-based CHAMPS campaigns to improve child outcomes by strengthening foster parenting policies.
-Lead organizations work in partnership with state and local organizations, including parent and youth groups, provider organizations, health and social service providers and others.
+Lead organizations work in partnership with other state and local organizations, including parent and youth groups, agency and provider organizations, legislators and others.

 CHAMPS builds on research that shows loving, supportive families are critical to the healthy development of all children.
 CHAMPS is grateful to the Brookings Institution, its research partner, for contributing its expertise so that the campaign can utilize evidence-based information to advocate for quality foster parenting.